 Basic needs remain constant.
 Functional nation states have and fairly enforce some form of common law, have a "fair" economic system based on the dollar, use modern medical practices and have some form of central government.
 Failed states lack one or more of the above.

 Global pandemics, climate change, food shortage, air pollution, deforestation, water pollution, ocean current change and the ability to unleash world-wide nuclear annihilation are world-wide problems beyond the ability of any nation state to manage.
 Isolationism is divorced from economic and biological reality.
 Politicians who don't realize this will get us all killed.

 9 Religion -- God now serves the nation: The more far-fetched the story the more faith is required.
-Acceptance of the belief allows one to remain in the group.
+Universal acceptance of one belief allows one to remain a member of the group.

 Traditional religions, which place those who believe above everyone else, create more problems than solutions.
 While all religions preach peace all are also susceptible to being used by extremists to use religious identity to decide who is on their team and who can be mistreated with impunity.
 Using God as an excuse to harm others is always evil.